 Blog

 Zine newbies and longtime enthusiasts alike are always welcome at Zine Club Chicago.
-This free event series is produced by Cynthia E. Hanifin and sponsored by Quimby’s Bookstore.
-Anna Jo Beck designs the monthly flyers and created the logo, and she also created the visuals for the South Side Zine Library.
+This free monthly event series is produced by Cynthia E. Hanifin and sponsored by Quimby’s Bookstore.
+Anna Jo Beck designs the monthly flyers, created the logo.

 Image description